bomonike/bomonike.github.io/plc.md

 "Schedule Loss" is not part of OEE but is part of <a target="_blank" href="https://www.oee.com/teep/">TEEP (Total Effective Equipment Performance)</a>, a closely related measure which quantifies OEE against <strong>calendar hours</strong> rather than only against scheduled operating hours.
 A TEEP of 100% means that the operations have run with an OEE of 100% 24 hours a day and 365 days a year (100% loading).

+## Sensors and Actuators

+Several vendors provide industrial-strength sensors that monitor and actuators that control.

+* <a target="_blank" href="https://www.youtube.com/@DpsTV">VIDEO</a>: <a href="_blank" href="https://www.DpsTele.com/">DPS</a> 800.693-0351

+Low-cost microprocessors such as Arduino, Raspberry Pi, Intel NUC, Zima, etc. provide a good way to train about general concepts.
+But they don't have the weather, security, power-level proofing provided by industrial equipment.

 ## Feedback Control Algorithms

 To maintain a process variable such as ambiant temperature at a target <strong>Setpoint</strong>, a PLC controller activates a heater or cooler based on sensor readings, in a feedback control loop.
 Other variables include regulating pressure and flow rate.